Ravenous Devils: Reception

 Ravenous Devils received "generally favorable" reviews, according to review aggregator Metacritic, where the game has an average score of 7.5.
 On Steam the game was well-received, with 93% of the reviews being positive.

 Brad Gallaway from GameCritics.com praised the game for its controls and its compact, focused design, but criticized its lack of narrative depth and shortness.
-Michelangelo Casto from Everyeye.it similarly was disappointed that the story was wrapping up just when the game was hitting its stride.
 Simone Tagliaferri from Multiplayer.it remarked that despite its grim subject matter, he found the gameplay to be relaxing thanks to its constant progression and a lack of punishing mechanics for failing, but he did mention that the gameplay starts to feel repetitive after a few hours.
 Besides the gameplay he praised the game for its art direction and the animations.
 Andrew Reiner from Game Informer positively remarked on the upgrade system, which not only adds depth to the gameplay, but increases both the difficulty and potential reward.
 Philip Watson from CGMagazine praised the game for being a well-executed and original twist on the horror and cooking simulator genres, with an excellent art style and musical score, but criticized the repetitive gameplay and issues with controls when playing on the Xbox.

 Multiple reviewers mentioned finding the "steak chopping" animation particularly gruesome.